ImperialXT/cloudflare-dyndns-dualstack/README.md

 Dependencies
 ------------

-You'll need a python interpreter along with the requests and cloudflare modules:
+You'll need a python interpreter along with the requests, netifaces and cloudflare modules:

 You can install them with `pip` :